 Grease a 9" square pan, or spray with cooking spray.

 I usually chop nuts for recipes by hand, but for this recipe, you want them a little finer.
-I use a small food processor for this step, processing the nuts a handful at a time, pulsing quickly a few times with each batch.
+I recommend using a nut mill for this step; or you can small food processor, processing the nuts a handful at a time, pulsing quickly a few times with each batch.

 You want most of the walnuts to be finely chopped, but you don't want to make nut butter.
 It's good to have a few bigger pieces here and there.
 It gives the Crumb Topping a more interesting texture, too.